theoden8/sdsolve/README.md

 ## Capabilities

 * Checker: none, it's useless

 * Basic solver:

      - Possible values stored in bits
      - Recursion heuristics for least possibilities on a cell

 * Advanced solver:

      - Algorithm X
      - Arrays instead of sparse matrices
      - Forward heuristics: minimal number of solutions for a constraint
      - Error heuristics: maximum number of deadends for the constraint

 * Puzzle composer:

      - ncurses + advanced solver
      - Arrows
      - Setting/unsetting values
      - Validation
      - Completion (of a particular cell)
      - Exit

 * Puzzle generator:

      - Puts random values into sudoku, solves it, and unsets random values
      - Uses advanced solver
      - Uses `clock(3)` to evaluate the difficulty.

 ## Note

-CS2002-W07Practical-C2.
-This is not the whole submission.
-Researched and coded in 14 days.
+Submitted as a 2-week coursework for CS2002 at the University of St Andrews.